-If you haven’t had enough of Gaudi talent, head to the Park Güell, another UNESCO World Heritage Site.
-It’s an amazing space in Barcelona complete with gingerbread looking houses frosted with colourful mosaics made from broken tile shards.
+If you haven’t had enough of Gaudi’s talent, head to Park Güell, another UNESCO World Heritage Site.
+It’s an amazing space in Barcelona complete with gingerbread-looking houses frosted with colourful mosaics made from broken tile shards.
 The volume of detail in this park is incredible and at €5.60 per person, it’s a fun and affordable place to visit.

 Discover the Surroundings

 For a memorable visit to Barcelona, hire a car and drive out to Montserrat, a unique sanctuary perched right in the mountains.
 To take the hassle out of getting there by train, simply hire a car in Barcelona.